yrashk/somlos/README.md

 It ain't a magic tool that solves release upgrades.
 Upgrades are still a hard thing to develop and test, so Somlos only tries to remove some unnecessary obstacles to achieving zen of seamless upgrades.

-All application developers has to do is to write a 'migration' module:
+All application's developer has to do is to write a 'migration' module:

 ```elixir
 defmodule Example.Migration do